 - Asthma Community Network – Communities in Action

 The Merck Childhood Asthma Network, Inc. (MCAN) and EPA have collected and cataloged implementation and evaluation tools, resources, outcomes and best practices from MCAN’s programs on the Network.
 This includes the Community Healthcare for Asthma Management and Prevention of Symptoms (CHAMPS) training modules, developed and supported by MCAN in conjunction with the RCHN Community Health Foundation, and implementation guide along with materials documenting MCAN’s groundbreaking work in asthma disparities and care management.

 - Effectiveness of Evidence-Based Asthma Interventions (Pediatrics.
 May 2017)

 Researchers often struggle with the gap between efficacy and effectiveness in clinical research.
 To bridge this gap, the Community Healthcare for Asthma Management and Prevention of Symptoms (CHAMPS) study adapted an efficacious, randomized controlled trial enrolling children with moderate to severe asthma in 3 interventions and 3 geographically/capacity-matched control sites located in high-risk, low-income communities in Arizona, Michigan, and Puerto Rico community health centers.
 Merck Childhood Asthma Network (MCAN) and RCHN Community Health Foundation supported this initiative.

 Population health improvement strategies are both essential to practice transformation, and driven by the need to transform care and improve quality while strengthening capacity for sustainability.
-Measurement and evaluation approaches require a baseline assessment and metrics that are well aligned with the interventions, and based on well-documented standards.

 - The Core Quality Measures Collaborative